 Radio Control Precision Aerobatics (Pattern) is another one of the many fine facets of our hobby.
 Pattern allows a modeler to set goals, fly in a disciplined manner and share the camaraderie of fellow flyers whom all enjoy displaying their friendly competitive skills.
 For the pilot hoping to fly round loops vice the oval routine or do a stall turn without wagging their tail or maybe fly a straight line crosswind, then Pattern is for you.
 Short and long term goal setting is paramount in conjunction with practice in order to meet your objectives.
 Short term maybe accomplishing a horizontal roll by end month to a long term goal of perfecting a four point roll by season's end.
 Flying Pattern in pursuit of your goals will always increase your skill level and proportionally your self-confidence, resulting in an increased enjoyment of this fine sport.

 Aircraft flown in Pattern vary from the .40 size high wing trainer to a 1.40 size 2 meter aircraft designed precisely for Precision Aerobatics.
 In competition maximum the overall wing span and fuselage length is 2 meters respectively.
 Total aircraft weight without fuel is 5 kg and there are no restrictions on engine size.
 The five Aerobatic Sequences listed below were established and approved through MAAC and the Aerobatics Committee and are available to meet one's skill level and desired challenge.
 All maneuver are either a line, loop, roll or a combination of all to some degree.
 For example a half-reverse Cuban eight is a combination of a straight line-half roll-straight line and a five eighths loop.
-There are 397 different maneuver, inclusive of take off and landing of which the latter is the only mandatory maneuvers.

 Other Types of Flying